i-score-old/documentation/README.md

 - sudo gem install bundle

+This will install the "bundler":http://bundler.io Ruby gem that manage needed gems

 # Building the Web site locally

 Before pushing changes, please make sure everything is fine by building the Web site locally.